 LRR Calendar Contest

 Get out your cameras and photo albums!
-Labrador Retriever Rescue, Inc. would like to invite you to join our 11th annual calendar photo contest.
-We are looking for pictures of Labs adopted through LRR to be included in our 2012 calendar.
-Our 2012 calendar will be available for purchase this fall!
+Labrador Retriever Rescue, Inc. would like to invite you to join our annual calendar photo contest.
+We are looking for pictures of Labs adopted through LRR to be included in next year’s calendar.
+Our calendar will be available for purchase this fall.
 Proceeds from the sale of this calendar will help fund LRR’s many programs and services.

 Questions about the contest should be directed to labgab@lrr.org